 If a page gives you a precise AWS Cloud Practitioner salary, treat it as a warning sign unless it explains the occupation, location, source date, and denominator.
 BLS does not publish wages by certification.
 It publishes wages by occupation and geography.

-For this page, the honest starting point is: AWS Cloud Practitioner is role evidence for Cloud Support Associate, Cloud Engineer, Network Security Engineer, and the pay context comes from the mapped occupations below.
+For this page, the honest starting point is: AWS Cloud Practitioner is role evidence for Cloud Support Associate, Cloud Engineer, Technical Support Engineer, and the pay context comes from the mapped occupations below.

 Occupation pay context